ht44/amne-client/README.md

 To more efficiently get the details necessary for linking to the agencies' websites, I also developed a Node.js / Express microservice for handling batch requests to the Google Maps Web Service API.
 If I had done this on the client, using the Google Maps JavaScript API, I would have had to throttle my requests to avoid surpassing my rate limit, resulting in a slower load time.
 The server-side API allows 50 requests-per-second, which was more than enough for my purposes.

 The service is accepting cross-origin POST requests at http://amne-micro.us-west-2.elasticbeanstalk.com/places if you want to try it out.
+Post an array of up to 50 Google "Place Ids" set to key "places" and the service will return details for each place.
 Source code at https://github.com/ht44/amne-microservice.

 It was an extra step, but it made a lot of difference in the end.